Let’s be clear, not all feta made using the pasteurized milk.

-For feta, it may be pasteurized or not.
-As the original Greece-made feta is using the unpasteurized sheep/goat milk, some cheesemakers kept the tradition, but many medium-size cheese factories are switching to the pasteurized milk for a reason.
+The original Greece-made feta is using the unpasteurized sheep/goat milk, some cheesemakers kept the tradition until today, but many dairies are switching to the pasteurized milk.

 |Brand / Provider / Product||Milk Pasteurisation|